jminjares4/Digital-System-2-Template/Lab3/README.md

-# Lab 3 ASM implementation using Xilinx ISE HAWK (High-intensity Activated crossWalK) :zap:
+# Lab 3 ASM implementation using Xilinx ISE HAWK :zap:

-The purpose of lab is to familiarize with the process of ASM design implementation using Xilinx Vivado
+The purpose of lab is to familiarize with the process of ASM design implementation using **Xilinx Vivado**.

 ## Prelab
-1) Based on the provided Block Diagram and final ASM Chart, specify the contents of the ROM table.
+1) Based on the provided `Block Diagram` and final `ASM Chart`, specify the contents of the `ROM` table.
-2) Specify the contents of the Programming table based on the ROM table in part 1).
+2) Specify the contents of the Programming table based on the ROM table in part 1.

 # D-Flip-Flop (DFF) Module
 ```verilog